Flu vaccine FAQs

 Can the flu shot give me the flu?

-Up to 1 in 10 people have side effects from the flu shot that are similar to the early signs of the flu.
-These may include:
+Less than 1 in 6 people have side effects from the flu shot.
+These can be like the early signs of the flu and may include:

 These side effects can start within a few hours of having your shot.
 They usually last for 1 to 2 days.